 Do not use a flash unit, either built-in or external flash.
-It is better to use natural light, such as window light, but keep in mind that it is better to shade the curtains and you will get good filtered light.
+It is better to use natural light, such as window light, but keep in mind that it is better to shade the curtains and get good filtered light.
 If you are shooting in the evening, and the light sources are only ceiling lamps, try to choose an appropriate point for shooting so that there are no inappropriate shadows and glare from the lamps.

 Shoot in RAW format so that later you can process an unsuccessful photo in special programs on a computer.

-And as a famous photographer said, “Accessing beautiful objects can be an exciting part of the workflow and allow you to broaden your photographic horizons”.
+And as a famous photographer said, "Accessing beautiful objects can be an exciting part of the workflow and allow you to broaden your photographic horizons."

 7 Tips for Real Estate Photography

-What you should look for in order to present the premises in the most favorable light.
+What you should look for to present the premises in the most favorable light.
 A potential buyer gets the first impression of the properties for sale from the photos attached to the ad.
-And sometimes, as in relations between people, the cherished “yes” does not sound just because this impression is hopelessly spoiled.
+And sometimes, as in relations between people, the cherished "yes" does not sound just because this impression is hopelessly spoiled.

 It is better to start preparing an apartment for photography for its sale or rent long before the first click of the camera shutter.
 After all, a potential buyer is not interested in cluttered rooms or gloomy interiors.
-Burned-out lamps or wallpaper peeling in places is the last thing a potential newcomer wants to see.
+Burned-out lamps or wallpaper peeling in places is the last thing a likely newcomer wants to see.

 Of course, the easiest way to do photography is in a newly renovated apartment.
 It is enough only to remove construction dust in it.
-The only drawback of this option will be the overly expressed sterility of the room (there is nothing to catch the eye in) and the absence of an atmosphere – of its own character – which only premises “with history” can boast of.
+The only drawback of this option will be the overly expressed sterility of the room (there is nothing to catch the eye in) and the absence of an atmosphere - of its character - which only premises "with history" can boast of.

 But at the same time, things are more complicated with an inhabited and no longer new apartment, in which disorder reigns.
-To make it photogenic, you will have to do a general cleaning.
+To make it photogenic, you will have to do general cleaning.
 The ideal option is when the housing is in a new building, the apartment is already inhabited, but the renovation was there recently.
 Then it will look new and fresh, but not empty.

-In the latter case, it is enough to put everyday things in their places – in boxes, wardrobes or a dressing room.
-First of all, it is worth hiding children’s toys, clothes and dishes.
-Beds and sofas need to be made and decorative pillows laid on them carefully.
+In the latter case, it is enough to put everyday things in their places - in boxes, wardrobes, or a dressing room.
+First of all, it is worth hiding children's toys, clothes, and dishes.
+Beds and sofas need to be made, and decorative pillows laid on them carefully.
 In general, you should remove some of the things that can get into the frame so that there is no feeling of clutter.

-The most favorable time for real estate photography using natural light in the summer is the so-called “regime” hours.
-This is a couple of hours after dawn and the same number before sunset.
-In winter, it’s best to have a photo session at noon.
+The most favorable time for real estate photography using natural light in the summer is the so-called "regime" hours.
+It is a couple of hours after dawn and the same number before sunset.
+In winter, it's best to have a photo session at noon.